VPetsev/flask/README.md

 # Flask Projects and Modules

-Collection of some flask modules and personal projects made with flask
+A collection of reusable flask modules for personal use and for test projects made with flask.

 ## Modules
-* REST-api.py
-    *  Overview of creating a RESTful API with Flask and python.
+* `REST-api.py` - Creating a RESTful API with Flask and python.
     *  Includes:
         * Routing
         * Converters